- Pineal hormone

 Melatonin is an endogenously produced indolamine hormone secreted by the pineal gland in humans.
 Nocturnal secretion is regulated by circadian rhythms and nighttime darkness (17), and melatonin is thought to control the circadian pacemaker and promote sleep.
-Ironically, melatonin is associated with wakefulness and activity in nocturnal animals (14).
+Ironically, it is associated with wakefulness and activity in nocturnal animals (14).
 As levels of melatonin increase, an associated drop in core body temperature occurs.
 Both elderly and depressed patients tend to have lower basal levels of melatonin (2).

 Melatonin appears to be a potent free-radical scavenger (18) (38) and enhances antioxidative enzyme activities (39), interacting with cytosolic calmodulin and stimulating the production of IL-4 in bone marrow T-lymphocytes (1).
 In vitro and animal studies suggest that antitumor effects may occur through antimitotic or immunomodulatory activity.
 In vitro studies demonstrate that melatonin has antiproliferative effects on human breast cancer (HS578T) (19) and mouse melanoma (B16BL6, PG19) (8).
 Decreases in breast cancer metastasis may occur via modulation of Rho-associated kinase protein-1 expression (41).
 Melatonin reduces proliferation of PC-3 and LNCaP cells in mice, but has no effect on apoptosis (9).
-The effect of melatonin on tumor cell growth may be mediated in part by melatonin receptor signaling.
-(20) (21) In endometrial cancer cells, it interferes with estrogen receptor expression (22).
+Its effect on tumor cell growth may be mediated in part by melatonin receptor signaling (20) (21).
+In endometrial cancer cells, it interferes with estrogen receptor expression (22).
 Other laboratory studies suggest that melatonin behaves both as a selective estrogen receptor modulator (SERM) and as an aromatase inhibitor (42) (43).
 Recent data indicate that it modulates expression of the genes crucial for DNA repair — Ogg1, Apex1, and Xrcc1 — in peripheral blood cells, to reduce X-ray irradiation-induced DNA damage in a murine model (45).